FinalVossler/Root-Front-Host/README.md

 # Todos:

-- Add the ability to copy an entity
 - Add the RUD permissions for own elements for each element, and manage them in the application
 - Add the ability to assign a field as a variation field in the model editing form (condition: The field should be of type selector)
 - Add the magic button to generate as many variations as options in variation fields in the entity editor form => Implement entity parent foreign key in each entity